npiv/chatblade/README.md

 chatblade -l -e > toanki
 ```

+### Configuring for OpenAI API Proxy

+If you have set up a proxy server for the OpenAI API at `https://api.example.com`, you'll need to set the following environment variables:

+- `OPENAI_API_ENDPOINT` :: URL to your cognitive services endpoint with version path, e.g. `https://api.example.com/v1`

 ### Configuring for Azure OpenAI

 chatblade can be used with an Azure OpenAI endpoint, in which case in addition to the `OPENAI_API_KEY` you'll need to set the following environment variables: